dvirgiln/dvirgiln.github.io/_posts/2019-09-15-aws-codedeploy-troubleshooting.md

        systemctl start codedeploy-agent
 ```

-This script creates on the EC2 startup a CodeDeploy agent that tries to find a CodeDeploy revision to install.
+This script installs on the EC2 startup a CodeDeploy agent that polls from CodeDeploy trying to find a revision to install.

 ### CodeDeploy is not being invoked.
 Why?

-Once of the most common problems with CodeDeploy is that the deployment fails, but in the console there is not any logging or trace about what could have happened:
+Once of the most common problems with CodeDeploy is a deployment failure that happens not to have any trace/logging in the AWS CodeDeploy console.
+It is difficult to know what happened, you just see that all the CodeDeploy steps have been skipped.

 <center><img src="/assets/images/codedeploy_troubleshoot/problem.png"/></center>

-The problem is because, even a deployment is being performed, CodeDeploy has timeout as there is no communication from the CodeDeploy agent that initially should have been installed in the EC2 instance.
+The problem is because CodeDeploy has timeout as there is no communication from the CodeDeploy agent that initially should have been installed in the EC2 instance.

-The problem is in the EC2 instance.
+The problem is inside of the EC2 instance.
 We need to SSH into it and check what it is going on.

 ### TroubleShooting